Mazerien/Visualisierung-NS-Zwangsarbeit/app/README.md

 └── templates
     └── *.html
 ```
+excel_migration.py is a script for the migration from Excel files to the MySQL DB.
-database.py defines the connection with PostgreSQL.
+database.py defines the connection with MySQL.
 main.py is the Flask app.
 geography.py concerns Open Street Map API calls.